A lush green lawn impresses visitors, attracts potential tenants and shows the community you care about your business.

 And you thought it just felt good on bare feet.

-Here’s what you need to know about your turf fertilization program:
+Here’s what you need to know about commercial turf fertilization:

 We visit twice in the spring — first in early spring to apply fertilizer, pre-emergent weed killer, and post-emergent weed killer.
 A second visit in late spring repeats the process.
 Those two applications target weed seeds before they germinate, then again after any sprout.